openflighthpc/concertim-ansible-playbook/docker/README.md

 The images are built from multi-stage Dockerfiles as a means of keeping their size down.
-Once the images have been built, the now unneeded "builder" images, should be removed.
+Once the images have been built, the now unneeded "builder" images, should be removed if docker has not already done so automatically.
 This can be done with the following:

 ```
-docker image ls --filter "label=concertim.role=builder"
+docker image ls --filter "label=com.alces-flight.concertim.role=builder"
-docker image rm \$(docker image ls --filter "label=concertim.role=builder" -q)
+docker image rm \$(docker image ls --filter "label=com.alces-flight.concertim.role=builder" -q)
 ```